cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/8-ibc-app-checkers.md

 Continue preparing your new leaderboard module.

 The checkers module is the authority when it comes to who won and who lost; the leaderboard module is the authority when it comes to how to tally scores and rank players.
-Therefore the leaderboard module will only expose to the checkers module functions to inform on wins and losses like `MustAddWonGameResultToPlayer(...)`.
+Therefore, the leaderboard module will only expose to the checkers module functions to inform on wins and losses, like `MustAddWonGameResultToPlayer(...)`.

-To achieve this, first, you need to write those functions.
+To achieve this, first you need to write those functions.
 Create a `x/leaderboard/keeper/player_info_handler.go` file with the following code:

 ```go [https://github.com/b9lab/cosmos-ibc-docker/blob/main/modular/b9-checkers-academy-draft/x/leaderboard/keeper/player_info_handler.go]
 package keeper